-New human-to-human interactive games like Hunt A Killer murder mysteries, The Oregon Trail, and Exploding Kittens have paved the way for board games to make their comeback.
+New human-to-human interactive games like Hunt A Killer murder mysteries, The Oregon Trail, and Exploding Kittens have paved the way for board games to make a comeback.
 Family, friends, strangers, and colleagues alike search for fun and memorable experiences to share, and board games provide this social activity that society craves today.

 |Need for Human Interaction||Human interaction has certainly dwindled since the invention of smart phones.
 Who needs to have a face-to-face conversation when you can text?
 “Our relationship with technology affects how we communicate.
 But it also affects the deeper ways we interact and connect with people,” said Dr. Sherry Turkle, professor of social studies of science and technology at MIT and author of "Reclaiming Conversation."
 Although smart devices have changed the way we manage our lives and access information, they have also dissolved human-to-human interactions.
 Board games help younger generations interact with one another, establish better relationships, and build self-esteem.
 Today, bars and cafes are two examples of businesses that promote some level of human interaction.
 For example, Draught, a bar in London, England provides over 800 board games for their customers to play.
 Players lounge at the tables, interact with family, friends, or absolute strangers over an appetizer and a pint of beer.|

 |Team Building and Break Rooms||Board games provide a great option for building team chemistry.
 Incorporating board games into team building activities can be an effective solution to boost team production and synergy.
 Jenga is a perfect example of a board game that incorporates a team building problem solving scenario.
-In one of our last blog posts, we suggested using Organizational Jenga as an activity to help build team problem solving skills.
+In one of our last blog posts blog posts, we suggested using Organizational Jenga as an activity to help build team problem solving skills.
 The objective of the activity is to decide which organizational roles (Finance, Accounting, HR, Management, Executives) are “not important” while deconstructing the structure without it falling.
 Team building activities have resulted in more workplace interaction and board games are a perfect fit for any team building activity.
-Put a board game in the lunchroom or breakroom for employees to make progress on day-to-day, so employees feel like they can work on the activity on their own time rather than a prescribed time.|
+Put a board game in the lunchroom or break room for employees to make progress on day-to-day, so employees feel like they can work on the activity on their own time rather than a prescribed time.|

 |New Service Offering for Bars, Cafes, and Restaurants||Board games are helping attract more people into bars, cafes, and restaurants.
 The board game scene is taking the food and beverage industry by storm as businesses differentiate themselves from the competition.
-From Europe to the United States, restaurants, bars and cafes are adding board games to their service offering.
+From Europe to the United States, restaurants, bars and cafes are adding board games to their service offerings.
 Board games offer participants a chance to connect and interact with friends, family, colleagues, and even meet new people.
 Currently, restaurants face table-turning profit problems, as customers take up tables for hours at a time, and in some cases are not purchasing food or beverages.
 Some restaurants such as Pieces in St. Louis, Missouri, offer a whole library of board games for their customers to choose from.
 To counter issues with table turnover profits, they charge a $5 library fee per person, and reduce that fee by $1 for every food or beverage purchased.|

 |Technology Overload||With digital technologies consuming our everyday lives, a break from technology is needed from time-to-time.
 People are looking for ways to unplug, digital detox, and interact with other human beings.
 American Adults spend an average of 11 hours per day interacting with technology.
 Of those hours, adults spend over three hours on computers, tablets, and smartphones.
 Our lives are consumed by technology and the numbers show that we need more human interaction.
 Board games provide this escape from technology.
 Set the phones aside, close the laptops, place the PC on sleep mode, and hit the tabletop for some board games with family and friends.|

-|Family Time||Parents spend over 40 hours a week commuting, working and raising kids while children and adolescents are consumed by school, homework, video games, friends and their mobile devices.
+|Family Time||Parents spend over 40 hours a week commuting, working and raising kids while children and adolescents are consumed by school, homework, video games, sports, friends and their mobile devices.
 The little time spent at home calls for wholesome family time around the dinner table.
 Board games can become an extension of dinner time with the family—allowing for opportunities to discuss the day as the whole family dives into a new adventure.
 Since many video and virtual reality games are made for one or two players, board games provide a multi-player group experience, making it an ideal option for family night.
 Drop the devices and reach into the closet for Jenga, Sorry, or Cards Against Humanity, and enjoy some good ol’ wholesome family time.|

 |Decreases Stress||Let’s face it, life can be stressful.
 A board game can help distract from stressful, invading thoughts and recalibrate our mind as it focuses on a new adventure, story, or challenge.
 A game that involves multiple players, provides social interaction and lots of laughs can be a great solution for reducing stress levels.|

 |Happiness||Board games release endorphins that make us feel happy.
 Board games bring people closer together, creating stronger bonds with family and friends, and potentially spark new friendships.|